The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Khumbu Municipality Permit

-Since October 2018, the local government of the Khumbu region has introduced Khumbu Pasang Lhamu Rural Municipality Permit to replace the TIMS Card.
-This permit is used to support the livelihoods of the local Sherpa communities in the region.
+Since October 2018, the local government of the Khumbu region has introduced the Khumbu Pasang Lhamu Rural Municipality Permit to replace the TIMS Card.
+This permit supports the livelihoods of the local Sherpa communities in the region.
 It costs NPR 3,000 per person (approximately USD 23).
 This permit is only available in Lukla or Monjo.

 Sagarmatha National Park Permit